MicrosoftDocs/Viva/WorkplaceAnalytics/Data-Access/Mails.md

 # Mails (.csv)

-This file includes one row for every email sent with the following metrics.
+This file includes one row for every email sent with the following metrics:

 |Column name|Data type|Description|
 |-----------------|---------------|-----------------|